pepetd/felipenogueira3d/_posts/2015-03-23-find-verts-weighted-to-bone-function.md

 title: Find Verts Weighted to Bone Function
 tags: 3dsmax maxscripts scripts
 category: tutorials
-excerpt: Here is a little function I wrote that will go through all selected meshes and find all the vertices weighted to a given bone.
 ---

 Here is a little function I wrote that will go through all selected meshes and find all the vertices weighted to a given bone.
 I had to write this to find all the meshes that had a specific bone in their skin mod, but not just that!
 I needed to know which of those meshes had verts weighted to this specific bone.